GSA/sinwebapp/README.md

 > import django.contrib.auth.models.Users

 Users are the finally piece of the puzzle.
-(User class documentation)[https://docs.djangoproject.com/en/3.0/topics/auth/default/#user-objects].
+[User class documentation](https://docs.djangoproject.com/en/3.0/topics/auth/default/#user-objects).
 And then add Users to these groups like so,

 > new_user = User.objects.create_user('new_user', 'new_user@fakeemail.com', 'new_password')
 > new_group.user_set.add(your_user)